tassoskoutlas/MarsRover/README.md

 ## Prerequisites

-You will need `composer` installed to your system.
+You will need `composer` and `git` installed to your system.

 ## Usage

 Checkout repository:

 ```
+git clone git@github.com:tassoskoutlas/MarsRover.git
 ```

 Make sure all dependencies are installed: